RELATED CHAPTERS

 The focus must be on the management of risks not just a description of risks.
 Employers need to take responsibility for the management of risk within their own organisation and share information responsibly where others may be at risk from the same source.
 The local authority may be ultimately accountable for the quality of Section 42 Care Act enquiries, but all organisations are responsible for supporting holistic risk management, with the adult and in partnership with other agencies.

-It is the collective responsibility of all organisations to share relevant information, make decisions and plan intervention with the adult.
+It is the collective responsibility of all organisations to share relevant information, make decisions and plan interventions with the adult.
 A plan to manage the identified risk and put in place safeguarding measures includes:

 • what immediate action must be taken to safeguard the adult and / others;